KonaTeam/kona-api/sections/authentication.md

 The Kona APIs use the OAuth 2.0 protocol for authentication and authorization.
 OAuth 2.0 is a relatively simple protocol.
 [References](authentication.md#references) are linked at the bottom to help learn the basics of OAuth.

-First, an account administrator registers your application with Kona via _Account Management_, _Manage client applications_ by providing a name for the application and a redirect uri.
+First, a Kona Business account administrator adds your application with Kona (under _Account Management > Edit Account > Integrations_ ) by providing a name for the application and a redirect uri.
 The redirect uri is the address of your site where users are redirected after authorizing access in Kona.
 A client id and client secret are generated when the client application is created.
 The redirect uri, client id and client secret are used by your application to requests access to Kona on